devhliu/wrt-project/README.md

 ## Sructure of the project

 Here I briefly explain for what each program is intended.
-Details about their input, output, parameters, usage, etc., you can find further in respective folders (README.md).
+Details about their input, output, parameters, usage, etc., you can find further in respective folders.

   * #### radon_inversion (Matlab / Octave)
         Octave/Matlab scripts for inversion of classical Radon transforms in 2D/3D using projection theorem